The Footsteps of Jesus

 the 106th Psalm.
 "Both we and our ancestors have sinned.
 We have done wrong!

-commanded the Red Sea to divide, and a dry path appeared.
-He led Israel
+Sea to divide, and a dry path appeared.
+He led Israel across the sea bottom

-across the sea bottom that was as dry as a desert.
-So he rescued them from
+that was as dry as a desert.
+So He rescued them from their enemies and

-believed his promises.
-Then they finally sang his praise."
-Psalm
+promises.
+Then they finally sang His praise."

 Such was the impression which His mercies produced.
 With